0x73746F66/ravendb-web-scanner/README.md

 Goals
 ------------

-* Get a list of all registered domains
+* Get a list of all registered domains using zonefiles
 * Check for https
     * Use the cert to learn about subdomains
 * Use OSINT tools to learn as much as we can about all the domains we find